Attachment Trauma & Grief Therapy for Adults Michigan

 Meet Your Therapist: Kymberly Kremnitzer LMSW

-I am an attachment trauma and grief certified therapist serving adults in Grand Haven and throughout Michigan via online therapy.
-A mother wound therapist.
-A therapist who works specifically with adults whose childhood required them to be more self-sufficient, more attuned, and more responsible than any child should have to be.
+I work with adults whose childhood asked them to be more self-sufficient, more attuned, and more responsible than any child should have to be.

 My approach is slow enough to feel safe.
 Specific enough to create real change.
-And honest enough that you will not leave a session feeling like you just had a nice conversation that went nowhere.
+And honest enough that you won't leave feeling like you just had a nice conversation that went nowhere.

-If you read the phrase "emotionally immature family dynamics" and felt something shift in your chest this work is probably for you.
+If your childhood looked fine on paper but never quite felt safe — or if the phrase "emotionally immature parents" made something shift in your chest — this work is probably for you.

 What Attachment Trauma Therapy With Me Looks Like

-You will not be told to just communicate better.
+You won't be told to just communicate better.

-You will not be blamed for patterns that were shaped long before you had a choice.
+You won't be blamed for patterns shaped long before you had a choice.

 What our work is: